 RRSIG.
 It holds the signature for the recordset.

 NSEC, NSEC3.
 Used for denial-of-existence of a DNS record, and to link to the next secure record.

 How does DNSSEC boost security?

 DNSSEC boosts your security, providing you with the tools (suite) to ensure that DNS records are not altered.
-This strengthens your protection and decreases the chances for criminal attempts like DNS cache poisoning.
+This strengthens your protection and decreases the chances for criminal attempts like DNS cache poisoning (DNS spoofing).
 When a criminal manages to alter DNS records on the fly, the client receives them and gets dragged to a different server controlled by the criminal.

 Besides, DNSSEC allows you to authenticate the source of DNS data.
 By now, you should know about the frequency and different techniques criminals use to attack the DNS.
 This authentication feature is really significant.
 To have the certainty that data really belongs to the source they claim to be, meaning to the right authoritative name server, is gold.
 This reduces the chances of fake servers operating successfully.

 If you activate DNSSEC, DNS recursive servers can authenticate data they work with really come from a legit source, so it’s reliable.
 Fake data will be discarded.
 And if by any chance the recursive can’t authenticate data, they won’t use them to keep the security.
 They will retry the authentication process to avoid the use of unreliable or forged data.